Rewan-Adel/Simple-Server--node.js/README.md

 | patch  | /user/:id     | update data existing user    |  Users               |

 # Note
-Create a new user needs
+Create a new user needs:
 - name
 - email
 - password (as a string)

+Log in needs:
+- email
+- password